ximitiejiang/cvpk/README.md

 # slcv
-this is a mimic to mmcv and integrate cv DL detection algorithmns in pytorch.
+this is a mimic to mmcv and integrate DL cv detection algorithmns implement in pytorch.

-### before run you need:
+before run you need:
-1. start the visdom server on command line python3 -m visdom.server
+* start the visdom server on command line:
+`python3 -m visdom.server`

-2. add repo dictory to sys.path
+* add repo dictory to sys.path:
-run requirements.py
+`run requirements.py`

 ### TODO
 prepare install version release